 There are many EdTech tools available to instructors that help streamline administrative processes.
 One tool many instructors have found success with is student response systems, commonly referred to as clickers.
 Not only are these great for engaging students, but some even have downloadable apps that take attendance and track student participation.
-Another tool that is easy to use, and evens provides an online TA to assist professors during the term is Packback.
+Another tool that is easy to use, and even provides an online TA to assist professors during the term is Packback.
 The online discussion platform uses artificial intelligence to moderate posts and offers in-line feedback for students.
 Dr. Mark Reisinger from Binghamton University says he can grade, moderate and provide feedback to online discussions in his large lecture courses in just 10 minutes a week with Packback.

 Encourage peer reviews